melhoos/reactVRCourse/README.md

 ➡️ Now go back to your terminal / console application and write ```npm start```.

 Ooops!
 Remember to ```cd``` into the Basic folder, if you have not done so yet!
-(Psst. ```cd``` stand for change directory and is the same as opening the folder in the finder app or directory on you mac/computer).
 When the terminal / console is done building your ReactVR project go ahead and open http://localhost:8081/vr/.
 By the way, loading the page can take some time, expesially the first time you are doing it 🕑 😅...

 Open up the **index.vr.js** file, and as you see there are three components inside the reactVR_course React Component.
 View, Pano and Text.
 - ```<View>```: This component determinates the view, and you define whatever you want to include inside your view by putting it inside this component.